matthias-reis/carda-gatsby/content/articles/2022/08/interview-with-sol-r-drummer-aron-about-their-upcoming-album-atlas.md

 slug: solar-atlas-interview-en
 typeName: Interview
 title: Interview with Solár Drummer Aron about their upcoming Album "Atlas"
-subTitle: '"To play our music in complete darkness provides the maximum amount of feelings"'
+subTitle: '"We love to play in complete Darkness"'
 seoTitle: Interview with the Sweden-based Post-Rock project Solár
 description: The young Sweden-based post-rock project Solár ist about to release its first album "Atlas".
 Drummer Aron shared the secrets of the record with